 |Location:||Sa'ir, West Bank|

-On 14 April 2019, the family of a 17-year-old minor is served with a summons during a military raid on their home at 2:30 a.m.
-The boy reports speaking to a lawyer on the phone prior to interrogation but not being informed of his right to silence by the interrogator.
+On 14 April 2019, the family of a 17-year-old minor was served with a summons during a military raid on their home at 2:30 a.m. for the minor to attend an interrogation.
+He reports consulting with a lawyer prior to interrogation but not being informed of his right to silence by the interrogator.
 He was released without charge the next day.

 Israeli soldiers raided our home at around 2:30 a.m.
 I was already awake because I knew they were conducting military activities in our village.
 When I noticed soldiers in the neighbourhood I ran away.
 Shortly afterwards my father phoned me and I told him I was in Ramallah and could not come home.
 The commander told my father to bring me to Etzion police station later that morning and gave my father a summons.

 Later that morning I went with my father to the police station in Etzion settlement as requested.
 We arrived by 10:00 a.m.
 A soldier took the summons, took me inside and told my father to go home.
 I was immediately taken for interrogation.

 As soon as I entered the interrogation room I asked to speak to a lawyer.
 The interrogator phoned a lawyer for me and put him on loud speaker and allowed me to speak to him.
 The lawyer told me not to confess to anything I did not do.
 The interrogator listened to the conversation which lasted less than two minutes.

 After speaking to the lawyer the interrogator accused me of throwing stones and a Molotov cocktail on Route 60.
 I denied the accusation.
 The interrogator did not inform me of my right to silence.